lu-tar/blog/content/posts/introduction.md

 Also I started this blog as a personal project without the presumption that it will become an authoritative source of information.
 Nevertheless, I will strive to make the articles less chaotic as possible.

 ## If you are interested in my CV
-You can find it on my GitHub page as a resource of this Hugo-based webiste.
-I don't have any social network but fell free to visits my [LinkedIn page](https://www.linkedin.com/in/luca-tarozzi-9ab371178/) o write email to `l.tar@protonmail.com`
+Feel free to visits my [LinkedIn page](https://www.linkedin.com/in/luca-tarozzi-9ab371178/) and send me a message or o write an email to `l.tar@protonmail.com`